xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 plane simplification introduced in previous CST designs.
 All CST capabilities are supported over Cisco ZR and ZR+ enabled interfaces.

-For more information on Cisco's Routed Optical Networkign design please see the following high-level design:
+For more information on Cisco's Routed Optical Networking design please see the following high-level design document:

 <a href=https://xrdocs.io/design/blogs/latest-routed-optical-networking-hld></a>